NEW HAMPSHIRE FUNERAL RESOURCES & EDUCATION

 Burial Depth and Animals

 Burial depth of 3.5 -4 feet is recommended for creating the optimum conditions for rapid and efficient decomposition.
 This is where microbes and insects do their best work.
-This leaves a smell barrier of 18 to 24 inches above the body; the deepest any animal will dig is 12 inches, so nuisance animals are not a problem.
+This leaves a smell barrier of 18 to 24 inches above the body, discouraging nuisance disturbances.
 Soil is not removed, but layered on top of green burial graves to settle as the body space is displaced.

 Protecting New Hampshire Spaces